binitech/beu-restaurant-bot/README.md

-# ⚡ Skeleton for aiogram Bot 😋
+# ⚡ BeU Restaurant Bot 😋

-- A Skeleton for aiogram bot
+- A simulation bot for managing orders for restaurants

 ## ⚡ Vars: 🔥